Khandowa

-Khandowa (کھنڈوعہ) is a town in a Kallar Kahar Tehsil of Chakwal District.
+Khandowa (کھنڈوعہ) is a town in the Kallar Kahar Tehsil of Chakwal District in Punjab, Pakistan.
 The town's natural environment includes a number of historical lakes and resorts.
-Khandowa is 8 km distant from Kallar Kahar, 36 km from Chakwal, 114 km from Islamabad and 101 km from Rawalpindi in a northerly direction.
+Khandowa is 8 km from Kallar Kahar, 36 km from Chakwal, 114 km from Islamabad and 101 km from Rawalpindi in a northerly direction.

 Name and history

-Khandowa word is derived from Punjabi word khand, meaning sweet.
+The word "Khandowa" is derived from Punjabi word khand, meaning sweet.